 - Name a time when you had a conflict.
 How did you deal with it?

 As you can see, interviewing for an externship is a lot like a job interview.
 The only difference is that you’ll be shadowing staff, not necessarily actively participating, and in most cases, you won’t get paid.

 Does An Externship Mean Working for Free?

-Tips for Your Externship
+Tips for Your Nurse Extern Position

-These tips can help you make the most of your nursing externship.
+These tips can help you make the most of your nursing externship:

 - Ask questions.
-You’re here to learn.
+You’re there to learn.
 That’s what an externship is – a learning experience.
-So don’t overlook this – not only does asking questions show that you’re paying careful attention, it can save lives.
+So don’t overlook this – not only does asking questions show that you’re paying careful attention, it can also save lives.
 This is especially true if you’re a newer nursing student with less comprehensive knowledge and experience.

 - Stay positive (and don’t freak out).
 Seriously.
 Staying positive, calm, and collected is crucial during your externship.
 Keep a good attitude, even during the worst of times.
-Your coworkers will appreciate it.
+Your co-workers will appreciate it.

 - Go above and beyond.
 A great way to think of an externship is as an extended interview.
 You should be doing everything you can to ensure you’re performing well and adequately in your role – and more.

 Externships are tough, but performing well in an externship can mean landing a fantastic job at the hospital of your choice after you pass your nursing exams – so performing an externship is usually well worth it.
 Give the idea some strong consideration – you’ll likely be glad that you did!